-- the combined aggregate turnover of the undertakings participating in the concentration exceeds 50 million litas10 in the preceding business year; and
+- the combined aggregate turnover of the undertakings participating in the concentration exceeds 50 million litas9 in the preceding business year; and

 - the aggregate turnover of each of at least two undertakings concerned exceeds 5 million litas in the preceding business year.

-The May 2012 amendments aimed at promoting the effective use of the Council’s limited resources by not assessing less significant issues and raising fewer competition issues that might divert resources for the supervision of potentially more problematic concentrations.
+In May 2012, amendments were made aimed at promoting the effective use of the Council’s limited resources by not assessing less significant issues and raising fewer competition issues that might divert resources for the supervision of potentially more problematic concentrations.

 Due to the EU ‘one-stop shop’ principle, when a concentration meets the thresholds for notification at EU level, no notification at national level is required.

-The obligation on the parties to suspend the completion of a merger until the Council has approved the transaction is subject to fines, which can be as high as 10 per cent of each of the parties’ turnovers.
-No agreements or actions related to concentrations and made by the participating undertakings or controlling parties are valid if they are executed before clearance is obtained.
+The obligation on parties to suspend the completion of a merger until the Council has approved the transaction is subject to fines, which can be as high as 10 per cent of each of the parties’ turnovers.
+No agreements or actions related to concentrations that are made by the participating undertakings or controlling parties are valid if executed before clearance is obtained.
 In exceptional circumstances, however, the Council can grant derogation from the suspension obligation.

 The Law does not stipulate any exemptions to the notification requirements; in fact, the Council has the power to intervene against any concentration that falls below the notification thresholds, where there is no obligation to notify.
 In cases such as these, the Council may intervene by ordering the submission of a complete notification within a 12-month deadline following the implementation of a concentration if the concentration is likely to result in the creation or strengthening of a dominant position, or a significant restraint of competition in the relevant market.
 The latter option was introduced in order to assess competition issues in smaller markets.
 In practice, however, the Council exerts this power perhaps once or twice per year.

-No legislation exists dealing specifically with foreign mergers.
-The Law explicitly states that it also applies to the activities of undertakings registered outside Lithuania if the said activities restrict competition on the domestic market.
-However, the aggregate turnover of a foreign undertaking (registered outside Lithuania) participating in a concentration that may affect the Lithuanian market is assessed based only on the income received from the sales of its products in Lithuania.
+No legislation exists that deals specifically with foreign mergers.
+The Law explicitly states that it also applies to the activities of undertakings registered outside Lithuania if said activities restrict competition on the domestic market.
+However, the aggregate turnover of a foreign undertaking (registered outside Lithuania) participating in a concentration that may affect the Lithuanian market is assessed only on the income received from the sales of its products in Lithuania.

 Sector-specific merger control legislation applies to banks and other financial intermediaries, insurance companies, broadcasters and others.
 Such legislation requires the approval or consent of the relevant official supervisory body, which should be obtained prior to the implementation of concentration.

-A notification about concentration must be filed with the Council before the concentration is implemented.
-However, notification can be filed even when there is only a clear intention to conclude a contract or to make a public offer to buy stock.
+Notification about a concentration must be filed with the Council before the concentration is implemented.
+However, a notification can be filed even when there is only a clear intention to conclude a contract or to make a public offer to buy stock.
 Those provisions basically mirror provisions in the Council Regulation (EC) No. 139/2004.

 A standard form of notification is given in Decision No. 45 of the Council.
-A fee payable upon submission of the notification is 4,600 litas.
-A concentration cannot be implemented before the resolution of the Competition Council is passed.
+The fee payable upon submission of the notification is 5,600 litas (for a combined turnover up to 100 million litas), 8,000 litas (for a combined turnover between 100 millon and 500 million litas) and 11,200 litas (for a combined turnover of 500 million litas or above).
+A concentration cannot be implemented before the resolution of the Council is passed.
 All agreements and actions related to concentration and made by the participating undertakings and persons in control are not valid if made before the above-mentioned resolution is passed.
 However, before a final resolution is passed, a Council can issue a separate permission for certain actions upon a justified request by the undertakings participating in concentration or by the controlling person.
-To accelerate the processing of applications to grant clearance (ex ante having assessed that the intended concentrations would not create any dominant position or significantly weaken competition and taking into account the consequences of the suspension of concentration on the persons concerned), in the year 2011, in seven cases, the Council allowed the completion of the individual acts of concentration pending the final decision.
+To accelerate the processing of applications to grant ex ante clearance (having assessed that the intended concentrations would not create any dominant position or significantly weaken competition and taking into account the consequences of the suspension of concentration on the persons concerned), the Council has the right to allow the completion of the individual acts of concentration pending the final decision.

 Examination of notifications

-The Council has also adopted the Resolution on Approval of the Procedures for Submission and Examination of Notification of Concentration and Calculation of the Aggregate Turnover (the Guidelines), which sets out the regulation of concentration in greater detail.12
+The Council adopted the Resolution on Approval of the Procedures for Submission and Examination of Notification of Concentration and Calculation of the Aggregate Turnover (the Guidelines), which sets out the regulation of concentration in greater detail.11

 Merger control in Lithuania is carried out by the Council, which is the primary authority dealing with Lithuanian merger control cases and it handles all merger control notifications.